mgmgpyaesonewin/web-coding-test/README.md

 ## Documentation and Submission
 - Include a README with setup and running instructions
 - Document any assumptions or design decisions
+- Push codes to a publi github repo

 ## Evaluation Criteria
 - Functionality and Completeness